SamuelDaman/Assessment-3-Cpp/README.txt

 It must be run in Visual Studio.

 The Tic-Tac-Toe project is complete and built.
-It can be run with and executable in the "Release" Folder.
+It can be run with an executable in the "Release" Folder.